2

 Nestled near the iconic Standin’ On the Corner attraction and surrounded by vibrant hot spots, restaurants, and entertainment, our hotel introduces a fresh concept to the town.
+If you are looking for places to stay in Winslow, AZ, this is the best place to enjoy road trips, car shows, and lumber conventions.
 Embracing contemporary design and a laid-back atmosphere, we extend a warm welcome to the road warrior, the weary traveler, and the fun-seeking adventurer alike.
 Situated along the historic Route 66, we offer more than just a place to stay – we provide a haven to unwind, rejuvenate, and immerse yourself in the rich history and culture of Winslow, Arizona.

 Hairdryer